soyart/webtools/artnoi.com/src/blog/2024/kbtg-sucks/index.md

-ALWAYS snapshot the error message and sent it to me to ask what caused the errors, and those messages are very simple and straightforward that had they had any normal human brain they should be able to figure it out (stuff like `file not found` or `port already in use`).
+ALWAYS snapshot the error message and sent it to me to ask what caused the errors, and those messages are very simple and straightforward that had they had any normal human brain they should be able to figure it out already (stuff like `file not found` or `port already in use`).

-Their code style is also stupid.
-They don't follow any style guides, instead, they made up their own based on their (possibly) JavaScript backgrounds.
+They don't follow any style guides, instead, they made up their own rules based on their (possibly) JavaScript backgrounds.

 They always wanted to force their stupid, useless convention on me, pointing to their style guide reference.
 If their style was any good or logical, I'd not complain one bit.
 But it was just so idiotic I had to raise hand.
+Even worse is when they reject my PR citing their stupid rules like interfaces should be in alphabetical order, while their recently merged PRs clearly violated this rule.
+They did not reply to my comment pointing out that this is so useless even they themselves forget to see it because it serves no real purpose.

-When I told them that this is incorrect convention for Go, they ignored it, citing efforts.
-They used to reject my code that follows Uber Go style guide, which is the one they said they followed.
-When I told them that this is not right according to Go, Google, or Uber style guides, they simply said "they had their own rules" and continue to name files like JavaScript, which led to buggy GitLab runner from case-insensitive server filesystem.
+When I told them that some of their rules are outright violates Go convention, they ignored it, citing efforts.

+They used to reject my code that follows Google and Uber Go style guide, which is the one they said they followed.
+When I told them that this is not right according to Google, or Uber style guides, they simply said "oh, we have our own rules" and continue to name files like JavaScript, which led to buggy GitLab runner from case-insensitive server filesystem.

 These people had no idea that they are bad devs, despite having worked